X

 Ashish Panchal

 Sure.
-So as a marketplace we get a ringside view of the prevailing risk and resultant countermeasures by various manufacturers and therefore they adjust the share of business that they take various manufacturers from our marketplace from time to time as a distributor.
-However, from the total throughput point of view, while our mix across manufacturers changes depending upon their risk measures, this doesn’t affect us being a distributor.
-Having said that, we have seen that two years ago the risk was much higher in the market as you can see from bureau report.
+So as a marketplace, we get a ringside view of the prevailing risk and resultant countermeasures by various manufacturers and therefore, they adjust the share of business that they take various manufacturers from our marketplace from time to time.
+As a distributor, however, from the total throughput point of view, while our mix across manufacturers changes depending upon their risk measures, this doesn’t affect us being a distributor.
+Having said that, we have seen that two years ago the risk was much higher in the market, as you can see from bureau report.

 Operator